John Stone (Australian politician): Early life

-Stone was born on 31 January 1929 in Perth, Western Australia.
-After gaining first class honours in mathematical physics for his bachelor of science degree and representing his state at hockey (under 21), he was selected as the Rhodes Scholar from Western Australia for 1951.
-At Oxford he was awarded first class honours in Philosophy, Politics and Economics (PPE) and won the James Webb Medley Prize for Economics.
+Stone was born in Perth on 31 January 1929.
+He was the first of two sons born to Eva Sydney Myee (née Hunt) and Horace Joseph Stone; his father was a wheat farmer and his mother was a primary school teacher.

+Stone spent most of his early childhood on his father's farming property at Korbel in the Western Australian wheatbelt.
+He briefly lived in Perth and attended a state school in Victoria Park, then received the rest of his primary schooling in Korbel.
+His parents divorced when he was 12 years old and he and his younger brother moved to Perth to live with their mother.
+He completed his secondary schooling at Perth Modern School on a scholarship.

+Stone graduated Bachelor of Science from the University of Western Australia in 1950, with first-class honours in mathematical physics.
+He was president of the University of Western Australia Student Guild in 1951, defeating future prime minister Bob Hawke for the position, and also played field hockey at state level for Western Australia.
+Stone was named Western Australia's Rhodes Scholar for 1951.
+Initially continuing his studies in physics, he switched to economics after a semester and graduated Bachelor of Arts in philosophy, politics and economics.

 Public service career

-In 1954, Stone returned to Australia and joined the Treasury.
+After completing his degree at the University of Oxford, in 1954 Stone returned to Australia and joined the Treasury.
 He rose within the Treasury department to become Secretary during the period of the Fraser government.
+His signature was familiar to many older Australians for, as Secretary to the Treasury from 1979 to 1984, it appeared on the obverse side of all Australian banknotes printed during that period.

 He penned a severe critique of Fraser's economic policies, which was used against the Liberal Party once the Australian Labor Party won the 1983 federal election.
 He supported some of the Hawke-Keating government's economic reforms, although he had little time for Bob Hawke or Paul Keating personally.
 While his resignation from the Treasury did not become effective until 14 September 1984, he announced his imminent departure on 15 August 1984, just six days before the 1984–85 Budget was handed down.
 That was seen by commentators at the time as a strongly adverse comment on the government's direction.

 Despite holding what were seen by some to be neoliberal economic views, Stone initially opposed the decision in December 1983 to float the Australian dollar, and consistently deplored a consumption tax.
-In fact, after it was introduced, he repeatedly denounced the GST, and then–Treasurer Peter Costello.
+In fact, after it was introduced, he repeatedly denounced the GST, and then-Treasurer Peter Costello.